 Of course, there are other places as well, and you can see them above.
 My selection was based on popularity and uniqueness.
 For example, I enjoyed my visits to Haifa Educational Zoo, but there is a zoo in every country, and this one is not unique.

 What To Do In Haifa Area?

 What Are Free Attractions In Haifa?

-The best free attractions in Haifa include the Bahai Gardens, Louis Promenade, Stella Maris Carmelite Monastery, Elijah’s Cave, explore German Colony, Ursula Malbin Sculpture Garden, Hecht Museum, beaches and promenades along them.
+The best free attractions in Haifa include the Bahai Gardens, Louis Promenade, Stella Maris Carmelite Monastery, Elijah’s Cave, explore German Colony, Ursula Malbin’s Sculpture Garden, Hecht Museum, beaches, and nearby promenades.